Only child: Stereotypes

 In Western countries, only-children can be the subject of a stereotype that equates them with "spoiled brats".
 G. Stanley Hall was one of the first commentators to give only-children a bad reputation when he referred to their situation as "a disease in itself".
 Even today, only-children are commonly stereotyped as "spoiled, selfish, and bratty".
-While many only-children receive a lot of attention and resources for their development, it is not clear that as a class they are overindulged or differ significantly from children with siblings.
+While many only-children receive a lot of attention and resources for their development, it is not clear that, as a class, they are overindulged or differ significantly from children with siblings.
 Susan Newman, a social psychologist at Rutgers University and the author of Parenting an Only Child, says that this is a myth.
 "People articulate that only children are spoiled, they're aggressive, they're bossy, they're lonely, they're maladjusted", she said.
 "There have been hundreds and hundreds of research studies that show that only children are no different from their peers."
 However, differences have been found.
 Research involving teacher ratings of U.S. children's social and interpersonal skills has scored only-children lower in self-control and interpersonal skills.
-While a later study failed to find evidence this continued through middle and high school, a further study showed that deficits persisted until at least the fifth grade.
+While a later study failed to find evidence that this continued through middle and high school, a further study showed that deficits persisted until at least the fifth grade.
 Overall, most findings do not support the negative view of only-children, though there are differences.
-Only-children have proven through many studies that they are smarter, more autonomous, more well-behaved, and more mature than their peers.